-Will GSD provide extra technical support given that some coursework for fall may be done digitally (i.e. enhanced VPN, help from IT when setting up programs, problems with computers, etc.)?
+Will GSD provide extra technical support given that some coursework for spring may be done digitally (i.e. enhanced VPN, help from IT when setting up programs, problems with computers, etc.)?

 Email.
 When you email email@example.com your message is fed directly into ServiceNow; the technical support database we share with Harvard University IT.
 ServiceNow will generate an auto-reply back to you with a reference number for your ticket.
 If your issue cannot be solved remotely we will arrange to meet with you in person.

 Live Chat.
 When you initiate a Live Chat during business hours, someone from the Help Desk will reply (Edwin, Johann, Mark, or myself).
 Soon this service will be extended into the evening and on weekends when we hire student workers.
 We hope Live Chat will provide an easy way to get quick answers to quick questions.

 Phone.
 You can call us by dialing 617-496-3810.
 We are using a softphone, so when you make a call it may be answered by someone working remotely.

 You can find Contact Information, including the Live Chat option here https://www.gsd.harvard.edu/resources/help-desk/

 What platforms and tools are expected to be set up on what recommended/required computer systems in order to run necessary software?

 Is software access active beyond graduation for alumni?